abudrionis/icdcoder/README.md

 ## Train/evaluate traditional supervised machine learning models

 You are also ready to train and evaluate traditional supervised machine learning models.
-As with the BERT model, you can also use traditional supervised machine learning models to **(i)** train, **(ii)**, train and evaluate the trained model, or **(iii)** use an already trained model to predict the ICD codes of an unseen discharge summary.
+As with the BERT model, you can also use traditional supervised machine learning models to **(i)** train, **(ii)**, train and evaluate the trained model, or **(iii)** use an already trained model to predict the ICD codes of unseen discharge summaries.
 This is done by entering

 `python3 baseline_coder.py` followed by one of the main arguments specified in the section *Training and testing using the main arguments* below.